 The below is not legal advice, but rather guidelines based on the current text of the CPRA and CCPA.
 These guidelines may change over time to reflect updated best practices.
 You should consult with your own counsel, privacy professionals, and/or internal resources to determine a comprehensive and appropriate solution for your business and your marketing activities.
-At the time this article was written, the text of the CPRA was still in draft form and NOT final.
+At the time this article was written, the text of the CPRA was finalized and is expected to go into effect in April 2023.

 The California Privacy Rights Act (CPRA) is a law that addresses the privacy rights of California consumers and data protection obligations of companies.
 If you do business in California, including operating a website that's accessible to California residents, you may need to comply with the CPRA.
 The CPRA amends the previously enacted California privacy law, known as the California Consumer Privacy Act (CCPA).
 The effective date of the CPRA is January 1, 2023, with enforcement beginning on July 1, 2023.